Box Truck Insurance: Commercial Coverage Requirements & Costs

 Operating a box truck for business without the right insurance isn't just risky — it's illegal.
 Whether you're running a moving company, managing deliveries, or using a box truck for general business operations, federal and state law requires commercial auto coverage that a personal policy simply cannot provide.
 Understanding what coverage you need, how much it costs, and where to find the best rates can save you thousands of dollars and protect your business from catastrophic financial loss.

-In this guide, we cover everything from FMCSA liability minimums and cargo insurance requirements to typical 2026 premiums by truck size, why rates are rising, and the best insurance companies for box truck operators.
+In this guide, we cover everything from FMCSA liability minimums and cargo insurance requirements to typical 2026 premiums by truck size, the key factors driving rates higher, the record-breaking cargo theft crisis ($725 million in losses in 2025, up 60% year-over-year), and the best insurance companies for box truck operators.

 Key Pinch Points